ava-labs/subnet-evm/cmd/README.md

 ![](2022-09-01-22-48-26.png)

-If we use any of the following imports we can remove the reference imports.
+We can remove all of these imports and the reference imports as we will not use them in this tutorial.
-We can come back if needed to remove.

 Next we see this in `Equals()`.

 ![](2022-09-01-22-51-30.png)